guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 3: How far will this lesson get its students?
+## Step 3: How far will this course get its students?

 <em>